Wapusk National Park: Species and population trends

 Wapusk National Park is home to a number of species, including animals and plants.
 The park shelters polar bears, birds, wolves, caribou, and many more.
 During the summer, Wapusk is known for their ponds, peat bogs, and small 6.5 foot trees that have remained standing for hundreds of years.
 The hot weather also attracts tourists with the bay that lies near the shoreline as visitors are able to explore the beaches.
 It is in the winter when an estimated thousand polar bears make their way through Cape Churchill to familiarize themselves with the cooler weather conditions.
 At Wapusk National Park, there can also be found over 250 rare bird species.
 Hundreds of thousands of both shorebirds and waterfowl birds nest here regularly.
-Other species of birds that can be spotted are great grey owls, stilt sandpipers, snow geese, arctic loons, Caspian terns, stilt sandpipers, peregrine falcons, and much more.
+Other species of birds that can be spotted are great grey owls, stilt sandpipers, snow geese, arctic loons, Caspian terns, peregrine falcons, and much more.

 This park also draws people in due to the several species of plants that reside there.
 Over one thousand hundred of these species are maintained which is extremely difficult due to the icy conditions of the location.
 As previously mentioned, bog peat is a popular aspect of the park as about 27% of the grounds are covered in it.
 The warm weather during the summer allows for certain foods to grow that are also digestible for humans as well as other wildlife.
 This includes cranberries, crowberries, bearberries, blueberries, cloudberries, and raspberries.
 As winter arrives, the cold has an effect on the appearance of the park.
 Not only do the leaves on the trees change colour but the rest of the plants shift shades as well.
 Other species of plants that bloom at Wapusk are alpine azalea, common yarrow, wild rosemary, roundleaf orchis, cutleaf anemone, field wormwood, and fireweed.

 Caribou are one of the most noticeable species at Wapusk National Park that have been steadily declining in population.
 This is proven from the data collected in 1994 that noted 500, 000 caribou compared to 2017 where only 288, 000 where reported.
 This data is based on the Qamanirjuaq herd which covers areas in Manitoba, Nunavut, Saskatchewan, and the Northwest Territories.
 There are a number of active threats against the population of caribou, the first being climate change.
 The rising hot temperatures are only threatening the cooler environment that they are built to live in.
 The act of wildfires have also played a role in the caribou decline.
 Habitat loss has been an important contributor as the human activities of mining, logging, and oil development have impacted caribou habitats.
 As for conservation efforts, Wapusk National Park is a protected area with limited human disruptions.
 They take matters in migration routes, calving grounds, and the winter habitats.
 Parks Canada teamed up with several forestry companies in 2004 to better protect and recover caribou population as they were listed under Threatened Species by the Species at Risk Act (SARA).